UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 # SPIDERLINE4: AI Algorithms Project

-This folder is a project to explore different types of AI algorithms, like Minimax, Minimax with alpha-beta cuts and Monte Carlo search playing SpiderLine4.
+This folder is a project to explore different types of AI algorithms, like Minimax, Minimax with alpha-beta cuts and Monte Carlo Tree Search playing SpiderLine4.

 The file that should be ran is "main.py".
 The bots' code is written inside the "bots.py".